Reserve Bank seeks feedback on Deposit Takers Bill

 The Reserve Bank of New Zealand (RBNZ) is seeking feedback on draft legislation for a proposed Deposit Takers Bill (the Bill).
 The Bill, if enacted, would establish a single regulatory regime for banks and non-bank deposit-takers (organisations such as credit unions and building societies, which are in the business of taking deposits and lending to households and businesses).
 It would also establish a Depositor Compensation Scheme (which would allow some deposits to be protected in certain circumstances), and grant the RBNZ new supervisory and enforcement tools, among other things.

-Consultations on the Bill are open until 21 February 2022.
-If you would like to make a submission on the draft version of the Bill, please contact a member of our financial services regulation team.
+If you would like assistance in making a submission on the Bill, or if you would like assistance in understanding how the Bill may affect you, please contact a member of our financial services regulation team.

 Review of the Reserve Bank of New Zealand Act 1989

 The Bill has come as a result of the ongoing review of the Reserve Bank of New Zealand Act 1989.
 The review, which began in 2017, has the aim of updating and modernising the legislation underpinning the RBNZ.
 The review has led to two key reforms.
-Firstly, the creation of the Reserve Bank of New Zealand Act 2021, which modernised the institutional arrangements of the RBNZ by creating a new decision-making model.
+Firstly, the creation of the Reserve Bank of New Zealand Act 2021, which modernised the institutional arrangements of the RBNZ by creating a new decision-making model (for more information on this, please see our earlier article - The Reserve Bank of New Zealand Act 1989 review).
 Secondly, the creation of the Bill, which is intended to create a single regulatory regime for all bank and non-bank deposit takers.

 Overview of the Bill

-The Bill, if passed, would replace the existing regimes for the regulation of banks and non-bank deposit takers, which is currently governed by parts of the Reserve Bank of New Zealand Act 1989 and the Non-Bank Deposit Takers Act 2013.
+The Bill, if passed, would replace the existing regimes for the regulation of banks and non-bank deposit takers, which is currently governed by parts of the Banking (Prudential Supervision) Act 1989 (formerly known as the Reserve Bank of New Zealand Act 1989) and the Non-Bank Deposit Takers Act 2013.

-The new Deposit Takers Bill aims to do the following:
+The new Bill aims to do the following:

 - Establish a Depositor Compensation Scheme (DCS)